MicrosoftDocs/visualstudio-docs/subscriptions/find-my-subscription.md

 2. Enter the email address you provided when you set up or purchased your Visual Studio subscription.

    > [!NOTE]
-   > This address is also identified in the subscriber welcome email you received when you purchased the subscription or signed up for Visual Studio Dev Essentials.
-Please check your junk mail folders if you have trouble locating the welcome email.
+   > This address is also identified in the subscriber confirmation email you received when you purchased the subscription or signed up for Visual Studio Dev Essentials.
+Please check your junk mail folders if you have trouble locating the confirmation email.

 3. Enter your password.
 4. Select **Sign in**.
 5. At this point, the "Benefits" page should be displayed.

 ## Sign in with a work or school account
-If your subscription was provided to you by your company or school, use the credentials you use at work or school to sign in to the subscriber portal.
+If your subscription was provided to you by your company or school, use the credentials you use at work or school to sign in to the Subscriptions portal.

 1. Visit [https://my.visualstudio.com](https://my.visualstudio.com?wt.mc_id=o~msft~docs).
 2. Enter the email address to which the new Visual Studio subscription was assigned.

    > [!NOTE]
-   > This address is also identified in the subscriber welcome email you received.
-Please check your junk mail folders if you have trouble locating the welcome email.
+   > This address is also identified in the subscriber assignment email you received.
+Please check your junk mail folders if you have trouble locating the assignment email.

 3. Select **Continue**.
 4. You're redirected to your corporate sign-in page.